jackryanoracoy/monstar-template/README.md

 # Monstar Template

-Monstar Template - A Scalable and Maintainable Architecture.
+Monstar Template - A Scalable and Maintainable Architecture for Developing Mobile-first Responsive WordPress and Static Websites.

 ## Getting Started